niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 Maintainers and the Harmonization Subcommittee SHOULD fulfill similar roles defined in [6.1.2 Other non-Core namespace content updates (breaking)](#612-other-non-core-namespace-content-updates-breaking) for content managed by the NBAC.
 Both will have the additional responsibility of ensuring that the content changes are non-breaking.

+Non-breaking changes MAY be made directly in the Core namespace instead of a new additive-only namespace for Core changes.
+Note:

+- If there are non-breaking changes to Core, the Core version number MUST be bumped to the appropriate minor version.
+- If Core is bumped in a minor version, many of the other namespaces in the model will need to have their versions bumped as well due to dependency issues.
+- This is a key change to the NIEM versioning strategy prior to OASIS in which any change to Core outside of major versions were automatically published to a separate Core Supplement namespace.
+Updating Core directly allows immediate integration of changes and requires less migration work in the future for message specification designers.

 ## 6.2 Publishing a major version

 The process of publishing a major version of the data model follow many of the same processes as in [6.1 Publishing a NIEM minor versions](#61-publishing-a-minor-version).
 Additions or differences to the process include:

 ### 6.2.1 Core content changes (breaking)

-The NBAC and the Harmonization Subcommittee (HSC) will also need to manage additional issues related to Core:
+The NBAC, the Harmonization Subcommittee (HSC), and the NTAC will also need to manage additional issues related to Core:

 - The maintainer SHOULD prepare submitted content issues in the model repository for discussion.
 - The HSC SHOULD meet regularly to address Core and cross-domain issues.
 - The HSC SHOULD review Core-related pull requests.
 - The HSC SHOULD make recommendations to the NBAC via the [NBAC mailing list](mailto:niemopen-nbactsc@lists.oasis-open-projects.org), with recommendations becoming approved after the given period of time if no concerns were raised.
 - The NTAC SHOULD review architecture-related pull requests for the model.
+- The NTAC SHOULD submit pull requests to make changes to utility schemas in the model based on changes to the NDR or other technical specifications.

 ### 6.2.2 NTAC specification changes (breaking)